akb825/VertexFormatConvert/tool/README.md

 The primary input is in the form of a JSON configuration.
 The file has the following structure, with members required unless otherwise stated:

 - `vertexFormat`: The vertex format to convert to.
-It is an array of objects with the following members:
+It is a two-dimensional array of objects, where the outer array corresponds to the vertex streams and the inner array the elements within a vertex stream.
+Each object has the following members:
 	- `name`: The name of the element.
 	- `layout`: The data layout of the element (described below).
 	- `type`: The data type of the element (described below).